Why R4,500 Is the Minimum for a Website That Actually Works

 Without ongoing maintenance:

-• Plugins and CMS platforms fall out of date.
-WordPress powers 43% of all websites globally and releases security patches regularly.
+- Plugins and CMS platforms fall out of date.
+WordPress, for example, powers 43% of all websites globally.
+It also releases security patches regularly.
 A site that hasn't been updated in six months is a known vulnerability.

-• SSL certificates expire.
+- SSL certificates expire.
+Yes, they expire.
 An expired certificate causes browsers to show your visitors a full-page security warning.
 Nothing kills trust faster.

 A useful framing: a website without a maintenance plan is like handing over a car without a service plan.
 It works on day one.
 Whether it works on day 181 depends on luck.